-This dynamic, interactive workshop is designed to develop, enhance and maintain culturally competent and supportive environments on Georgia State University’s campus for GSM (Gender & Sexuality Minority) individuals, as well as heterosexual, cisgender and other people who care about diversity, equality and inclusion.
+This dynamic and interactive workshop is designed to develop, enhance and maintain culturally competent and supportive environments on Georgia State University’s campus for Gender and Sexuality Minorities (GSM), as well as heterosexual, cisgender and other people who are interested in diversity, equality and inclusion.
 Additionally, Safe Zone establishes an identifiable network of individuals who can provide support, information and a safe place for GSM persons within the campus community.
 Those who have committed to being Safe Zone allies indicate that bigotry and discrimination, specifically pertaining to members of the GSM community, are not tolerated.
 Safe Zone presentations can be adapted to meet the particular needs of classes, organizations or campus entities.

 Safe Zone Learning Goals: